 Getting Involved in the Section

-Often Labor and Employment Law Section members express interest in becoming more involved in the Section’s activities.
-The Section encourages all Section members to participate in the Section’s different activities.
-Here are some suggestions on how to get involved in the Section:
+The Labor and Employment Law Section encourages all Section members to participate in the array of activities that we offer.
+Here are some suggestions on how to get involved:

 - Attend the Section’s Executive Council meetings.
-Executive Council meetings are held throughout the State at the site of the Section’s CLE seminars.
-Executive Council meetings are noticed on the Section’s website, in The Florida Bar News and in our Section publication, and The Checkoff.
-The Executive Council meetings are generally scheduled at the seminar site for the Thursday evening before, or during, the seminar.
+Executive Council meetings are held throughout the state at the Section’s in-person CLE seminar sites.
+Executive Council meetings are noticed on the Section’s website, in The Florida Bar News and in our Section publication, The Checkoff.
+Executive Council meetings are generally scheduled at the seminar site for the Thursday evening before, or during, the seminar.
 At Section meetings, we encourage all members in attendance to participate in topics of discussion relative to our Section’s governance.
-After meetings, the Section sponsors receptions where members can network and simply get to know colleagues from across the State.
-By attending meetings, members not only have the ability to make their positions heard about current issues, but also have the ability to become involved in the Section’s various committees and planning for future seminars and presentations.
+After meetings, the Section sponsors receptions where members can network and simply get to know colleagues from across the state.
+By attending meetings, members not only have the ability to make their positions heard about current issues, but also have the ability to become involved in the Section’s various committees and in planning for future seminars and presentations.

 - Write articles for The Checkoff or The Florida Bar Journal.
 Writing articles for the Section’s publications is beneficial to our membership as it enables our members to keep abreast of legal developments.
 These publications also provide members a forum to demonstrate their abilities.
 If you are interested in writing an article for publication, contact one of the Co-Chairs of the Section’s Publication Subcommittee, Robert Eschenfelder or Carlo Marichal, to see if anyone else is working on a particular topic as well as to reserve your topic.